-Here, we cover the different ways to learn about the important topics and themes of discussion in the top-tier conferences in your domain.
-Whatever, I mention below is primarily based on my experience in Computer Science(CS) conferences.
-However, they are general enough, to prove useful for other domains as well.
+Whatever I mention below is primarily based on my experience in Computer Science(CS) conferences.
+However, they are general enough to prove useful for other domains.

-I had earlier covered in a separate blog, the list of top computer science conferences month-wise, for the research domains of Machine Learning, Data Mining, Natural Language Processing, and Information Retrieval.
+I had earlier covered the list of top computer science conferences month-wise in a separate blog for Machine Learning, Data Mining, Natural Language Processing, and Information Retrieval research domains.

 1. Workshops and tutorials slides